XKuijpers/XKuijpers/README.md

 ### Hi there 👋

-My name is XKuijpers, and I'm currently doing a 4 years course in order to become a Software Developer.
-All of my GitHub school projects will be publically linked on this profile.
-I'm hoping to become a successful software developer some time, and to work for popular game industries in the future.
+My name is Xander Kuijpers, and I'm currently doing a 4 years course in order to become a Software Developer.

+All of my GitHub schoolprojects will be publically linked on this profile, and I hope to become a successful software developer in the future, so I can work for popular web industries in the future.

 <!--
 **XKuijpers/XKuijpers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.